 Taro leverages Bitcoin, lightning, and Taproot to enable the peer-to-peer transfer of currencies and assets beyond BTC.

-Worried that Bitcoin is too boring to play within the growing digital asset economy?
+Are you worried that Bitcoin is too boring to play in the growing digital asset economy?
 Fret no longer.

-Read below to learn about how the Taro protocol works, and what it means for Bitcoin.
+Please read below to learn how the Taro protocol works and what it means for Bitcoin.

 What is Taro?

 Lightning Labs announced Taro – short for “Taproot Asset Representation Overlay” – in April 2022 as a protocol for asset issuance on Bitcoin.

 It will allow app developers to integrate a programmable digital asset ecosystem alongside BTC atop Bitcoin’s open, interoperable monetary network.
 This could include anything from NFT-like assets (ex., baseball cards) to world currencies, like dollars.

 “This expands the reach of lightning network as a whole,” said Michael Levin – Product Manager at Lightning Labs – regarding Taro in May.
 “It brings more users to the network, who then drive more volume and liquidity in Bitcoin.”